rmrobinson/travel-content/content/trips/2015-02-thailand-cambodia/day15.md

 We went to the baggage section of Denver, hoping to be able to grab our bags so we could change our clothes and put on some fresh deodorant, however the baggage agent informed us our bags were checked through and weren't available.
 I guess the agent at Dulles forgot to mark that down, even though we'd talked about it.
 Luckily the baggage agent provided us with little overnight kits which United has for passengers in situations like ours.
 After clearing security we went to a washroom and used the provided body wash to clean our faces and the provided deodorant to reduce our smell.
 We then walked to the gate, and have been sitting here for the last few hours killing time until we board.
 We watched 'Mean Girls' and an episode of 'Archer', and are planning on starting 'Goldeneye' in about 5 minutes.
 Our flight to YYZ is still showing as on time, so hopefully nothing stops us now!
 On the bright side, this detour to Denver should provide some more status miles!
 Maybe I'll hit E50K this year!

-##### Conclusion: After an uneventful flight from DEN to YYZ we cleared Canadian customs and went to retrieve our bags.
+After an uneventful flight from DEN to YYZ we cleared Canadian customs and went to retrieve our bags.
 After waiting for about an hour we discovered that our bags had not, in fact, left Dulles.
 Due to the weather they didn't make it on to the plane with us, and it seems that the baggage agent at DEN chose not to break the news to us there.
 We were too exhausted to care, and left YYZ with the promise that the bags would be delivered to our apartment in the next few days.
 All in all, from the time we left Chiang Mai to the time we arrived in Toronto, we had been travelling for over 50 hours.
 It was a long and exhausting trip home, but we were so glad it happened on the return flight, and not the start of the trip.
 We now know that if we can survive the return flight experience, we can travel anywhere together.